QubesOS/qubes-core-admin-client/doc/manpages/qvm-top.rst

 .. option:: T

    Toggle tag all visible rows.
+Great when used with filter.

 .. option:: U